typst/packages/packages/preview/outline-summaryst/0.1.0/README.md

 #lorem(300)
 ```

-There is no need to include an `#outline()`, one will be generated automatically.

-You can also leave all the named arguments in `#show: outline-summaryst` empty, in which case the title page and foreword do not show up.

 ## Known limitations
-- Currently, there is no API for advanced styling of the table of contents nor headings
+- Currently, we do not provide a way for styling the table of contents or headings
-- Because the package overrides the default behavior of `#outline()`, it might not look 100% correct with all templates or packages.
-- It is not currently possible to inlude 2 or more `#outline()`s in a document.

 ## License: